Why I'm starting a newsletter on the intersection of tech and the cultural industries.

 Well, those days are long gone.
 Facebook and Google have squeezed out all but the biggest media companies (NY Times, Washington Post, et al), so that independent publications (like Cybercultural) can no longer earn enough advertising revenue to survive.

 Thankfully, new platform companies like Substack have come onto the scene to provide an alternative business model for people like me: subscriptions.
-With Substack's support, from 1 July I'll be charging $7 per month (or $70 per year) for most of Cybercultural's content.

 But why an email newsletter?
 Wasn't I preaching the gospel of RSS Readers back in Web 2.0?
 Why yes, I was - that is until Google killed Google Reader in 2013, and people started using social media instead.
 For a few years, social media worked pretty well for creators like me.
 But now, we can no longer rely on social media to disseminate our content.
 The increasingly opaque algorithms of Facebook, Twitter and other companies make it almost impossible to know whether our content is even being seen - much less interacted with.
 Hence email, an old-fashioned but still reliable method of delivering content.
 Plus, you can always reply to an email (and I'll definitely respond if you're a subscriber!).